Join STM’s Mailing List

 1. Not including the job’s pay range

 Money isn’t everything, but if it’s not enough to pay the bills, then the job simply isn’t going to be appealing.
 Just like you don’t want to waste your time interviewing a candidate who’s asking for too high a salary, applicants don’t want to waste their time applying for a job that’s offering too low a salary.
-Lots of prospective candidates won’t bother applying if they’re uncertain about the salary – especially if they already have a job that’s paying them well.
+Lots of prospective candidates won’t bother applying if they’re uncertain about the pay, especially if they already have a job that’s paying them well.
 The solution is simple: post the pay.

-2. Asking about expected salary
+2. Asking about expected salary up front

-3. Posting lengthy “job descriptions”
+3. Posting lengthy job “descriptions”

 4. Requiring more traits and characteristics than skills

-5. Requesting the same information over and over again
+5. Requesting the same information over and over again (or too much information)

 6. Making cover letters optional